-Below is an example of using Attribute in a table calculation.
+Here is an example of using Attribute in a table calculation.
 The table shows sales by market, market size and state.
 Suppose you wanted to compute the percent of total sales each state contributed to the market.
-When you add a Percent of Total quick table calc (see Quick Table Calculations(Link opens in a new window)) that computes along State, the calculation computes within the red area shown below.
+When you add a Percent of Total quick table calc (see Quick Table Calculations(Link opens in a new window)) that computes along State, the calculation computes within the red area.
 This is because the Market Size dimension is partitioning the data.

-When you aggregate Market Size as an Attribute, the calculation is computed within the Market (East, in the following image), and the Market Size information is used purely as a label in the display.
+When you aggregate Market Size as an Attribute, the calculation is computed within the Market (East, in the following image), and Market Size is purely as a label.

-Sometimes it is useful to look at numerical data in an aggregated form such as a summation or an average.
+Sometimes it’s useful to look at numerical data in an aggregated form such as a sum or an average.
 The mathematical functions that produce aggregated data are called aggregation functions.
 Aggregation functions perform a calculation on a set of values and return a single value.
 For example, a measure that contains the values 1, 2, 3, 3, 4 aggregated as a sum returns a single value: 13.
-Or if you have 3,000 sales transactions from 50 products in your data source, you might want to view the sum of sales for each product, so that you can decide which products have the highest revenue.
+Or if you have 3,000 sales transactions from 50 products, you might want to view the sum of sales per product to determine which products have the highest revenue.

-Note: Using floating-point values in combination with aggregations can sometimes lead to unexpected results.
+Note: Using floating-point values with aggregations can sometimes lead to unexpected results.
 For details, see Understanding data types in calculations(Link opens in a new window).

-Tableau provides a set of predefined aggregations that are shown in the table below.
-You can set the default aggregation for any measure that is not a calculated field that itself contains an aggregation, such as
+Tableau provides a set of predefined aggregations that are shown in the table.
+You can set the default aggregation for any measure that isn’t a calculated field that itself contains an aggregation, such as

 AVG([Discount]).
 See Set the Default Aggregation for a Measure.
 You can also set the aggregation for a field already in the view.
 For details, see Change the Aggregation of a Measure in the View.